athletics/AdManager/README.md

 ### Coding Style

-Ad Manager follows the [WordPress JavaScript Coding Standards](https://make.wordpress.org/core/handbook/coding-standards/javascript/).
+AdManager follows the [WordPress JavaScript Coding Standards](https://make.wordpress.org/core/handbook/coding-standards/javascript/).
 There is a [`.jscsrc`](https://github.com/athletics/ad-manager/blob/master/.jscsrc) included in the project for automatic linting using [JSCS](http://jscs.info/).

 The modules are written in the [UMD](https://github.com/umdjs/umd) pattern to support AMD, CommonJS, and global usage.